-Other Sources of InformationThere’s quite a bit of additional information available on hiking and scrambling in the area as well as extensive data on the ongoing political debate.
+Other Sources of InformationThere is quite a bit of additional information available on hiking and scrambling in the area as well as extensive data on the lengthy political debate.
 I have found the following sources very informative.

 GuidebooksThere are several Idaho guidebooks that contain information on the White Clouds, but these two are probably the most useful.

 - Idaho: A Climbing Guide by Tom Lopez – This is far and away the premier mountaineering text for the state, with an entire section devoted to the White Clouds.